joglekara/VlaPy/README.md

 # VlaPy

 ## Overview
-VlaPy is a 1-spatial-dimension, 1-velocity-dimension, Vlasov-Fokker-Planck code written in Python.
+VlaPy is a 1-spatial-dimension, 1-velocity-dimension, Vlasov-Poisson-Fokker-Planck code written in Python.
-The Vlasov-Fokker-Planck is commonly used in the study of plasma physics.
+The Vlasov-Poisson-Fokker-Planck system of equations is commonly used in plasma physics.

 ## Implementation